mananyev/portfolio-performance-tracking/README.md

 ### 2.3 Tools

-For the local setup, the following tools have been used
+For the GCP setup, the following tools have been used

 1. Could storage infrastructure is implemented using Infrastructure-as-Code (IaC) with [Terraform](https://www.terraform.io/).
 2. Orchestration is done using [Kestra](https://kestra.io/).